Los Pinos: Government residence

 In 1934, President Lázaro Cárdenas took office but refused to use the Castle of Chapultepec as his official residence, as he thought it too ostentatious.
 He was offered use of Rancho la Hormiga (The Ant Ranch), which he accepted.
 He changed its name to Los Pinos (The Pines) for two reasons: first, he did not consider the name La Hormiga to be accordant with the residence of a President and, second, he promised his wife that when he became president, the house they shared would be named after the huerta in Tacámbaro, Michoacan, where they met.

 Los Pinos was home to thirteen of the fourteen presidents in office between 1935 and 2018, with the exception of Adolfo López Mateos (1958–1964).
 In 2000, President Vicente Fox chose one of the nearby cottages as his home and the Casa Miguel Alemán (residence of most prior presidents) was used for offices and other government functions.

 Cultural space

 In 2018, Andrés Manuel López Obrador, at the time a candidate for the Mexican presidency, announced that he would not live in Los Pinos if he won the election and would instead open the residence to the public.
 López Obrador won the election, and Los Pinos was opened to the public on December 1, 2018, the day of López Obrador's presidential inauguration.
-López Obrador moved the presidential offices back to the National Palace where he currently lives.
+López Obrador moved the presidential offices back to the National Palace where he lived for the entirety of his presidency.

-In 2020, amidst the COVID-19 pandemic, doctors and nurses were housed at the complex.
+In 2020 during the COVID-19 pandemic in Mexico, doctors and nurses were housed at the complex.

+Since taking office on October 1 of 2024, President Claudia Sheinbaum has resided in the National Palace keeping Los Pinos open to the public.